 Or, heading inside, you’ll find their quaint hut to be a hotchpotch of art, historic photographs and curious ornaments all over the place!

 There is very limited seating and being by myself, I almost felt bad for taking up a spot.
 The staff are so friendly and it’s really homely.

 You must try their famous cinnamon buns!

 Inside the café, their menu has lots of amazing things to offer.
 They have freshly brewed coffee, homemade cheesecakes, blueberry pie and their famous cinnamon buns!

-Café Regatta are known for their fabulous buns that they make fresh onsite every day, so you must try one while you’re here.
-I had one and it was melt in the mouth delicious
+Café Regatta is known for their fabulous buns that they make fresh onsite every day, so you must try one while you’re here.
+I had one and it was melt- in-the-mouth delicious

 As well as cakes and sweet things, they also have a delightful range of savoury pastries, meat and vegan dishes.
 Even Vegan ice cream!